Locked-chess-official/python_undef/README.md

 ## Usage

+### Generate

 This command under will create the file "Python_undef.h"

 ```bash
 python -m python_undef --generate
 ```

-It defaults output the file "Python_undef.h" in the package directory.
+It defaults output the file "Python_undef.h" and "Python_keep.h" in the package directory.
 You can use the `--output` option to specify the output file:

 ```bash
 python -m python_undef --generate --output <path>
 ```

+### Include

-The command under will output the include path of "Python_undef.h".
+The command under will output the include path of "Python_undef.h" and "Python_keep.h":.

 You can use this command in your C/C++ project such as "cmake", "gyp" and so on.